Åkerö

-Åkerö, also called Akero or Okera, is an old apple cultivar of presumed Swedish origin, but possibly introduced from the Netherlands.
+Åkerö, also called Akero or Okera, is an old apple cultivar of Swedish origin.
 It is a dessert apple with an aromatic flavor.

-Åkerö was first described by pomologist Olof Eneroth in 1858; parentage is unknown.
+Åkerö was first described by pomologist Olof Eneroth in 1858.
 It is probably named after the Åkerö Manor located south of Stockholm, Sweden where according to some it was originally found as a seedling.
 Today it is still cultivated in Sweden and is regarded as the best Swedish apple.
 It was once very popular in Scandinavia and northern Germany.

+The origin of Åkerö has been debated with some suggesting it was imported from the Netherlands in the 18th-hundreds, and others believing it was a local seedling.
+A study on the genetic relationship of Swedish heirloom apple varieties confirmed the latter.
+The parents of Åkerö were two older Swedish varieties named Grågylling and Vitgylling.

 The tree is hardy and vigorous with an upright growing habit.
 It needs cross pollination from a compatible cultivar, and gives a good crop of medium- to large-sized oval fruit.
 The skin color is a pale primrose with pink flush, and the flesh is juicy with a refreshing raspberry-like flavor and a pale cream color.

-Åkerö is a summer apple and fruits are picked in August.
-It is the best summer apple after Early Joe, but is larger in size and has excellent keeping quality for a summer apple.
+Åkerö is a autumn apple, the fruits are picked around October and can be stored until February.